Radiotherapy and Chemotherapy (non localised penile cancer)

 For general advice on radiotherapy from NHS Choices please click here

 Common side effects of radiotherapy

 This may be caused by a combination of both treatment and travel.
-Getting small restful naps or taking a mild sedative medication may help.
-Some men find meditating can be beneficial too.
+Getting small restful naps or taking a prescribed mild sedative medication may help.

 For more information on the possible side effects of radiotherapy in general from NHS Choices, please click here

 Lymphoedema occurs when lymph fluid (which flows around the body in one direction) accumulates in the groin area and prevents